arangodb/docs/3.10/programs-arangod-ldap.md

 --ldap.bindpasswd=supersecretpassword
 ```

-The connection is identical but the searches is executed with the
+The connection is identical but the searches are executed with the
 given distinguished name in `binddn`.

 Note here: